-Implementation of Principal Component Analysis (PCA) as Fault Detection Approach for A Three-Tank System: An Education Perspective
+Implementation of Data-Driven Fault Detection Approach for a Three-Tank System: An Educational Perspective

 Abstract

-Precise and efficient fault management is essential in today's industrial environment to avoid downtime and monetary losses.
-Any faulty events could affect the factory process flow as well as the product quality.
-Recently, due to the advancement in signal monitoring with cloud data storage, fault detection approach has change from model-based to data-driven approach.
-The main goal of this study is to provide an initial insight of data-driven fault detection approach focusing towards undergraduate or postgraduate students including practitioner that just new in this area.
-At first stage, the data generation and collection approach were described with one process plant example, the three-tank system.
-Later, detail principal component analysis (PCA) and threshold determination was explained using normal dataset.
-After that, faulty dataset was used to determine the performance of PCA approach.
-It is found that, PCA approach only able to detect six out of eleven faulty condition which results in 54.4% of the fault detection performance.
+Precise and efficient fault management are essential in today's industrial environment to avoid downtime and monetary losses.
+Any faulty events could affect factory process flow as well as product quality.
+Recently, due to the advancement in signal monitoring with cloud data storage, fault detection approach has changed from a model-based into to a data-driven approach.
+The main goal of this study is to provide an initial insight of the data-driven fault detection approach focusing on undergraduate or postgraduate students, including practitioners that are just new in this area.
+At the first stage, the data generation and collection approach are described with one process plant example, namely; the three-tank system.
+Later, detailed principal component analysis (PCA) and threshold determination are explained using normal datasets.
+After that, the faulty dataset is used to determine the performance of the PCA approach.
+It is found that the PCA approach is only able to detect six out of eleven faulty conditions, which results in 54.4% of the fault detection performance.

 Downloads